-This program is designed to teach the fundamentals of knowledge and skills needed for today's Library Technicians.
-The program is designed to successfully prepare students for employment with entry and midlevel library technician positions in public, academic, school, special libraries, and other information-related industries.
+The Library Technician Certificate of Completion is designed to teach the fundamentals of knowledge and skills needed for today's Library Technicians.
+The program is designed to successfully prepare students for employment with entry and mid-level library technician positions in public, academic, school, special libraries, and other informationrelated industries.
 It encompasses library automation essentials such as acquisitions, cataloging, circulation, public access catalogs, techniques of information retrieval, and leadership.

-- · Demonstrate knowledge of theory and skillsets related to a library's technical services. - · Demonstrate knowledge of theory and skillsets related to a library's patron-facing services.
+- Demonstrate knowledge of theory and skillsets related to a library's technical services. - Demonstrate knowledge of theory and skillsets related to a library's patron-facing services.

-Code Number REQUIRED COURSES Course Title Hours
+Code Number Course Title Hours

+REQUIRED COURS ES

-Complete TWO HUND following: RED SEVENTY (270) hours from the
+Complete TWO HU following: NDRED SEVENTY (270) hours from the

 LIB 600 Foundations of Library Services 54

 LIB 610 Introduction to Access Services 54

 LIB 620 Introduction to Acquisitions 54

-LIB 630 Technology and Teamwork 54
+LIB 630 Special Topics in Library Services 54

 LIB 640 Introduction to Cataloging 54

 LIB 650 Introduction to Youth Services 54

-LIB 651 School Library Media Assistant 54

 Total Hours 270